Easy Street (1917 film): Plot

 moment, the Tramp becomes the cock-of-the-walk in the locality, frightening away the denizens by simply spinning around to face them.
 Then he helps a woman (who turns out to be the Bully's wife) who has stolen food from a street vendor but she rather 'rewards' him by nearly dropping a flower pot on his head.
 The mission worker happens by and takes him across the way to another apartment where a couple has a large brood of children whom Charlie feeds by scattering bread crumbs among them as if he were feeding chickens.

 The bully is put in handcuffs by the police but manages to escape from the station and returns to Easy Street.
 After a battle with his wife, he attacks the Tramp.
 He chases the Tramp fanatically until he manages to knock the bully unconscious by dropping a heavy stove on his head from a two-story window.
 On returning to his beat on Easy Street, the unruly mob knocks the Tramp unconscious and drops him into a nearby cellar where he manages to save the Mission worker from a nasty junkie after accidentally sitting on the drug addict's upturned needle.
 Supercharged by the effects of the drug, he takes on the mob and heroically defeats them all, and as a consequence restores peace and order to Easy Street.

 By the end of the film, a New Mission is built on Easy Street and the inhabitants flock to it, even including the former bully: now a well-dressed respectable, churchgoing citizen.
 Arm in arm, The Derelict and The Mission Worker follow them into the church.

-Charlie On The Beat

-An edited version of this film was released as "Charlie On The Beat".
-It was available in 8mm silent cine format.
-It ran for about 3.5 minutes and is available on YouTube [Link to film www.youtube.com/watch?v=0iBftP-QkOM&t=7s].